cyberzed/OSS_Creates_Heroes/outline.md

 * We, not I or they
 * Ethical correctness
 * Painters
-	* Intrinsicly motivated painters end up producing better results, and have and easier time through draughts
+	* Intrinsically motivated painters end up producing better results, and have and easier time through draughts
 * Science shows performance is better when driven by purpose over first and second drive.

 ###Where do you find your lost marbles?